SaviKoissi/Mathematical-Biology/README.md

 #### seq()

-It is used to create a sequence of number
+It is used to create a sequence of numbers

 ```{r}
 >seq(0,8,2)